BlackArts Racing Team: Racing School

-The Racing School is a formal driver training course recognized by the Hong Kong Automobile Association (HKAA), able to issue race license certificates through its one-day and two day courses.
+The Racing School is a formal driver training course recognized by the Hong Kong Automobile Association, able to issue race license certificates through its one-day and two day courses.
 The Racing School is available to both newer and experienced drivers.

-BAR also conducts an annual Advanced Training Course with the assistance of professional engineers and coaches such as LeMans Champions Richard Bradley (racing driver), Danny Watts, etc.

-The Racing School is conducted with both formula cars Formula Renault and touring cars Volkswagen Scirocco R-Cup.
+BAR also conducts an annual Advanced Training Course with the assistance of professional engineers and coaches such as Richard Bradley and Danny Watts.
+The Racing School is conducted with both Formula Renault cars and Volkswagen Scirocco R-Cup touring cars.